 I hope this blog is informative and added value to you.
 If you are interested to learn more, you can go through this case study which tells you how Big Data is used in Healthcare and How Hadoop Is Revolutionizing Healthcare Analytics.

-Now that you have understood Hadoop Ecosystem, check out the Hadoop training by Edureka, a trusted online learning company with a network of more than 250,000 satisfied learners spread across the globe.
+Now that you have understood Hadoop Ecosystem, check out the Big Data training in Chennai by Edureka, a trusted online learning company with a network of more than 250,000 satisfied learners spread across the globe.
 The Edureka Big Data Hadoop Certification Training course helps learners become expert in HDFS, Yarn, MapReduce, Pig, Hive, HBase, Oozie, Flume and Sqoop using real-time use cases on Retail, Social Media, Aviation, Tourism, Finance domain.

 Got a question for us?
 Please mention it in the comments section and we will get back to you or join our Hadoop Training in Indore.